| |

 Next time you take a sick day, you can tell the office to have the sub grab the tub, and you can get back to getting well.
 No need to panic when you’re turning green.

-Go ahead and curl up under the covers.
-Your sub plans are already done.
+Go ahead and curl up under the covers during your next sick day.
+Your sub plans are already done!

 If so, I’d love to help by sharing the best classroom ideas, FANTASTIC FREEBIES, teaching inspiration, engaging activities, time-saving tips, organizational ideas, and ready-to-go resources with you.